If you made any changes in Pure these will be visible here soon.

 2. Touchscreens/Screen time: Related to the above topic, I am currently examining how touchscreens affect joking, pretending, and creativity in the early years, using parent-report surveys, experiments, and qualitative interviews (with funding from the British Academy).
 I am also working on a project examining the relationship between screen type use and Austism traits in young adults.

-3. Social Cognition and Social Learning: I have recently developed the Early Social Cognition Inventory (ESCI, Hoicka, et al., in press, Behavior Research Methods) - a 20 item parent-report survey to track social cognition from birth to 47 months.
+3. Social Cognition and Social Learning: I have recently developed the Early Social Cognition Inventory (ESCI, Hoicka, et al., 2021, Behavior Research Methods) - a 20 item parent-report survey to track social cognition from birth to 47 months.
 Many of my studies on humour, pretending, and creativity, have linked into social learning and social cognition.

 4. Parenting: My research examines how parents scaffold children's understanding of joking and pretending (Hoicka, 2015; Hoicka & Butcher, 2016; Hoicka & Gattis, 2012; Hoicka, et al., 2008); how creativity is linked between toddlers and parents (Hoicka, et al., 2016); and my current research considers whether parenting styles are linked to children's joking and pretending.